Grow Your Accounting Business Online With WordPress

 - Your feeds can be shared

-- Your feeds can be submitted to RSS directories and aggregator services
+- Feeds can be submitted to RSS directories and aggregators

-- There are several ways readers can receive your content (e.g. users can view your content on their mobile device using feed readers)
+- There are a number of ways your readers can receive your content (e.g. read your content on their mobile device using different applications)

 - It’s built into WordPress

-There are also a number of benefits when it comes to adding syndicated content to your site from other websites, such as the fact that you don’t have to write, manage or update the content.
+There are also a number of benefits when it comes to providing valuable content on your site from other websites, such as the fact that you don’t have to write, manage or update the content.

-You can find RSS feeds with loads of useful content for your website by visiting sites of finance and tax-related government departments or industry bodies.
+You can find RSS feeds with loads of useful content for your website by visiting sites of finance-related government departments or key industry bodies.

-Below we have listed a few useful RSS feeds you may want to add to your site:
+Below we have listed examples of RSS feeds containing useful information that you could add to your website:

 - Taxation Policy Center: http://www.taxpolicycenter.org/press/rss.cfm